 I’ve often wondered how Alan Furst’s work would translate to the screen.
 The 2013 BBC miniseries Spies of Warsaw finally supplies an answer: not bad, not bad at all.
 If that’s a less-than-emphatic reaction, perhaps it’s unfairly so: the series is attractive, well performed, richly produced, and full of intrigue.
 I enjoyed it, but I suspect it will be a trickier sell to those less familiar with the specific rhythms of Furst’s work.

 Something is missing, though.
 Interior monologue, perhaps?
-A hallmark of Furst’s protagonists, I think, is how conflicted they are about intelligence work.
+A hallmark of Furst’s protagonists is how conflicted they are about intelligence work.
 Tennant does a fine job with the material, but seems less nuanced than the Mercier of the novel, more one-note.
-Perhaps that’s simply a matter of script expedience, but I also think we lose something not being able to see into his head.
+Perhaps that’s simply a matter of script expedience, but we also lose something not being able to see into his head.
 Beyond that, the miniseries build-up doesn’t pay off the same way.
 Furst’s novels are tales of survival as much as anything else, and their strict adherence to historical accuracy often give them an unconventional shape.
 The author’s lyrical turns of phrase can sell all manner of non-Hollywood endings, but the miniseries struggles to do so with the same finesse.

 As an attempt, though, it’s an admirable one, quite watchable.
-And while it deviates from the source material – over-emphasizing the romance, and perhaps even lifting its final setpiece mission from another Furst novel entirely? – these structural liberties do accumulate into a coherent vision of the place and time.
+While it deviates from the source material, over-emphasizing the romance, and perhaps even lifting its final set piece mission from another Furst novel entirely, these structural liberties do accumulate into a coherent vision of the place and time.
 An imperfect adaptation, but an earnest and worthy one.